By Nathan Johnson

 Preface

-The main aspect which distinguishes An Introduction to Marxist Economics from other introductory texts is the empirical evaluation of indicators and trends which characterize capitalism over time.
+The main aspect which distinguishes this book from other introductions to Marxist economics is the empirical evaluation of indicators and trends which characterize capitalism over time.
 The focus is on the US as the most advanced contemporary capitalist economy.
-The endnotes enable interested readers to reassess the series as new data becomes available.
+References in the endnotes enable interested readers to reassess the series as new data become available.

-This work draws from the following recommended further reading: Marxist Economic Theory and Late Capitalism by Ernest Mandel and Capitalism: Competition, Conflict, Crises (accompanied by lectures at realecon.org/videos) by Anwar Shaikh.
+This work draws upon the following recommended further reading: Marxist Economic Theory and Late Capitalism by Ernest Mandel and Capitalism: Competition, Conflict, Crises by Anwar Shaikh.

 1. Class and Social Relations